vpagonis/Python-Codes/README.md

 __________________________________
 **LISTINGS OF ALL PYTHON CODES**

-The following pdf file in this repository represents my oral presentation at the LED2021 online conference.
+The following pdf file in this repository represents the oral presentation with Dr George Kitis, from the LED2021 online conference.

 _PagonisLED.pdf_